thorny-thorny/vuepress-offlinify/README.md

 ## Disclaimer

 Keep in mind the MIT license.
-This script is way too hacky to be called stable, you should think twice before using it for production.
+This script is way too hacky to be called stable, you should consider all risks before using it for production.

 ## Supported features